-We saw in an earlier chapter that the industrial bourgeoisie is very weakly developed in Kerala because our economy is feudalcolonial rather than capitalistic.
-This, however, does not mean that there is no bourgeois class.
+We have seen in an earlier chapter that the industrial bourgeoisie is very weakly developed in Kerala because our economy is feudal-colonial rather than capitalistic.
+This however does not mean that there is no bourgeois class, since our country is part of the capitalistic world economy and controlled by the most powerful capitalist world power.
 The development of market relations in our country necessarily led, as we have seen, to the development of certain classes and strata of society which, though closely tied to pre-capitalist modes of production, are simultaneously tied to the system of world capitalism.